freebasic/fbfrog/readme.txt

       - 2 kinds of macros: 1. expression macro, 2. code block macro
 * Don't expand macro constants outside CPP expressions, to keep them as array size etc.
 * Solve out tag ids if there is an alias typedef, unless the tag id is used elsewhere
-* Turn alias #defines into proper decls (typedefs, procdecls) 1st pass: collect all types/procs
-   2nd pass: find alias #defines and turn them into real decls.
-For procs, 1. duplicate the PROC node, 2. rename it to get an ALIAS emitted.
 * pattern-based renames, e.g. -renamedefine '%' 'FOO_%',
   or at least --rename-define-add-prefix '*' FOO_  <- add prefix FOO_ to matching defines.
 * -rename <id> which automatically appends an _ underscore